Your questions answered

-You will receive an initial decision on your application within two to three weeks of submission.
+You will receive an initial decision on your application within one week of submission.

 You will then be invited to attend an interview with senior admissions staff or LBS Sloan alumni.

-Following this, you should receive a final decision within two to three weeks with a deadline in which the offer must be accepted.
+Following this, you should receive a final decision within one week with a deadline in which the offer must be accepted.

-The whole process generally takes six to eight weeks.
+The whole process generally takes four to six weeks.